 Lisa Duff on behalf of Gaming Senior Management (written): Line 1201-1293: This entire section references the Government Administrative Office taking over the role of the HRD office who currently has all information and all the documentation regarding disciplinary action issued to employees.
-This section states employees who want to appeal an Area Managers decision to the Personnel Commission must file a grievance with the Government Administrative Office shall collect all information the Area Manager used in making the decision to uphold or modify the disciplinary action.
+This section states employees who want to appeal an Area Managers decision to the Personnel Commission must file a grievance with the Government Administrative Office on behalf of the Personnel Commission.
+It states the Government Administrative Office shall collect all information the Area Manager used in making the decision to uphold or modify the disciplinary action.